-It's winter, Christmas is over, you've broken your resolutions, and then along comes the arrival of the winter blues.
-Here are some of the best things you can get up to in the Broads to keep the winter blues at bay.
+It’s winter, the festive fun is behind us, it’s dark early and the nights are long – then along comes the arrival of the winter blues.
+Here are some of the best things to do in the Broads to keep the winter blues at bay.

 Get walking